Edmilson5631/ronaldo-biography/README.md

-Website made using my basic knowledge of HTML, CSS and JavaScript.
+Website made using my basic knowledge of HTML and CSS.